Corporate Finance Theory (F)

 - Type of assessment details

-hours to solve the assignment.
+two weeks to solve the assignment.

 The exam assignment is in English and must be answered in English.